 The CRS Code provides for certain requirements that must be met by an RA licensed in Hong Kong, including that an RA may not undertake any business that could potentially cause any conflict of interest in relation to its credit rating business.
 In connection with the foregoing, representatives of an RA are prohibited from making recommendations regarding the structural design of structured finance products, including securitisations.

 Additionally, an RA has the obligation to encourage the issuer of a securitisation to disclose all relevant information regarding securitisations for the purposes of enabling the investors and other rating agencies to conduct independent analysis.
-In respect of rating announcements, the RA is required to disclose as to whether the issuer has informed the RA that it is disclosing all relevant information or whether any information remains non-public.
+In respect of rating announcements, the RA is required to disclose whether the issuer has informed the RA that it is disclosing all relevant information or whether any information remains non-public.

 The SFC is the principal regulator.
 The CRS Code is a guiding document for the SFC in considering whether an RA satisfies the requirement that the RA is fit and proper to be or to remain licensed or registered.
 The CRS Code does not have the force of law.